SankethG/Heart-Disease-ML/README.md

 Also, for this particular neural net, I used the Cleveland data set from the UCI repository. https://archive.ics.uci.edu/ml/machine-learning-databases/heart-disease/processed.cleveland.data

-Ok, so now I am going to explain what each line of my code does, and the overall format of the neural network.
+Now I am going to explain what each line of my code does, and the overall format of the neural network.

 Structure/Architecture